csarnataro/branch-name-from-jira-issue/README.md

 - Limit the length of the branch name

 ## How it works
-After you install the Chrome extension, a new icon will appear in the list of available extensions.
+After you install the Chrome extension from https://chrome.google.com/webstore/detail/git-branch-name-from-jira/jegpbabnkjajonljgekihmlldkklneci a new icon will appear in the list of available extensions.
 If you want, you can right-click on the icon and choose to pin the extension, so that it's always available in the browser toolbar